 You need to prove your medicine is prescribed to you if:

 - it contains a ‘controlled drug’

-- you have it on you when you’re entering or leaving the UK
+- you have it on you when you’re entering the UK

 Check if your medicine contains a controlled drug

 You can also check the drugs listed on the packaging of your medicine and search for them on the controlled drugs list.
-The list doesn’t give names of medicines, only drugs that are used in medicines.
+The list does not give names of medicines, only drugs that are used in medicines.